superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

 In conclusion, the model's performance in this scenario demonstrates its potential in understanding concepts, interpreting context, and extracting semantic meaning.

+You can find all the code for this demonstration in [this](https://drive.google.com/file/d/1G3tJ6Nn_6hKZ8HZGpx8OHpWwGqp_sQtF/view?usp=sharing) notebook.

 # Comparing KGE with LLM performance on a large Knowledge Graph

 In this section, we're comparing the performance of Knowledge Graph Embeddings (KGE) and Language Models (LLMs) on a dataset called ogbl-wikikg2.
 This dataset is drawn from Wikidata and includes 2.5 million unique entities, 535 types of relations, and 17.1 million fact triplets.
 We'll evaluate their performance using hit rates (the ratio of correct answers), following the guidelines provided [here](https://ogb.stanford.edu/docs/linkprop/#ogbl-wikikg2).

 Our approach involved creating textual representations for each node within the graph.
 We did this by crafting sentences that describe their connections, like this: "[node] [relation1] [neighbor1], [neighbor2]. [node] [relation2] [neighbor3], [neighbor4]. ..."
-These textual representations were then fed into a LLM – specifically, `the BAAI/bge-base-en-v1.5` model available on HuggingFace.
+These textual representations were then fed into a LLM – specifically, the `BAAI/bge-base-en-v1.5` model available on [HuggingFace](https://huggingface.co/BAAI/bge-base-en-v1.5).
 The resulting embeddings from this process served as our node embeddings.

 For queries, we took a similar textual representation approach, creating descriptions of the query but omitting the specific entity in question.
 With these representations in hand, we utilized a dot product similarity to find and rank relevant answers.